stephencweiss/stephencharlesweiss.com/content/blog/2019-09-15/compression-tar-vs-zip-vs-rar-vs-gz.md

 ### Creating A Rar

-While other options exist, if you’re so inclined so as to want a `.rar` archive, you can do it through the use of the `.rar` cask formula on Homebrew.
+While other options exist, if you're so inclined so as to want a `.rar` archive, you can do it through the use of the `.rar` cask formula on Homebrew.

 ```shell
 $ brew cask install rar